-Attorney Putnam C. Smith represents Main Street business owners and executives, professionals of all types and local, regional and national real estate investors, developers and operators, concentrating on business and commercial real estate transactions and tax and estate planning.
-Common transactions include start-ups, acquisitions and sales of closely held business, tax-free mergers and reorganizations, asset purchases, leveraged buyouts and joint ventures and partnerships in a wide range of industries.
+Attorney Putnam C. Smith represents Main Street business owners and executives, professionals of all types, and local, regional, and national real estate investors, developers, and operators, concentrating on business and commercial real estate transactions and tax and estate planning.
+Common transactions include start-ups, acquisitions and sales of closely held businesses, tax-free mergers and reorganizations, asset purchases, leveraged buyouts, and joint ventures and partnerships in a wide range of industries.

 During his tenure with Lipscomb, Johnson, Sleister, Dailey & Smith, LLP, Mr. Smith has handled private equity investments in shopping centers and industrial and commercial property in several southeastern states, land assemblages requiring services ranging from quiet title actions to road closures and a $116 million buyout to resolve a shareholder’s dispute involving a closely held technology business.